AndrewWong2000507/COMP-4107-group-project/readme.md

 This is a HKBU COMP-4107 group-project created by
 - 18231497 Elliot, Chan Kwun Lam
 - 18221823 Andrew, Wong Yiu Cheong
+- 18222137 Joe, Lau Cho Ho
+- 19221266 NG Wai Kwong

 The project is classic and normal ATM system.
 Allow user
 - Login with ATM Card
-- Enquary
+- Balance enquiry
-- WithDraw Cash from Bank Account
+- WithDraw Cash from Bank Account within same card
-- Deposit Cash to Bank Account
+- Deposit Cash to Bank Account within same card
-- Transfer Money to another Bank Account
+- Transfer Money to another Bank Account within same card
 ## How to Use

 ### Login